frumania/docker-jenkins-preconf/README.md

 * docker-plugin
 * ws-cleanup

-# Installation

-## Download from Dockerhub
+## Usage

+Install/Download Docker from [docker.com](https://www.docker.com/get-started)

+### Run

+Via terminal/cmd, execute
-> docker pull docker-jenkins-preconf:latest
+> docker run -d -v /var/run/docker.sock:/var/run/docker.sock -v jenkins_home:/var/jenkins_home -p 8080:8080 -p 50000:50000 docker-jenkins-preconf:latest

+This will map the docker host service for later usage by Jenkins and automatically create a 'jenkins_home' docker volume on the host machine, that will survive the container stop/restart/deletion.

-## Build locally
+### (Optional) Build locally

-Only required if you wanna perform your own changes to the image!
+Only required, if you would like to make changes to the image!

 Via terminal/cmd, execute
 > git clone https://github.com/frumania/docker-jenkins-preconf.git